jchelly/VirgoDC/python/README.md

 pip install pytest-mpi
 ```

-#### Installing the module

-To install the module in your home directory:
+The module can then be installed using pip:
 ```
-cd VirgoDC/python
-pip install . --user
+pip install virgodc
 ```

-### Layout of the module
+## Layout of the module

-  * virgo.formats: contains classes for reading various binary simulation data formats
+  * virgo.formats: contains classes for reading various simulation data formats
   * virgo.sims: contains wrappers for the read routines with appropriate default parameters for particular simulations
   * virgo.util: contains utility functions which may be useful when working with simulation data, including
     * the BinaryFile class, which allows for reading binary files using a HDF5-like interface